Mini Keto Cheesecakes

 Frequently Asked Questions

-Can I make these cheesecake bites without the crust?
+Can I make these without a crust?

 How many carbs are in each bite without the syrup?